Tampa Bay skyline

 Is Tampa Bay a good place to live?

 Tampa Bay is one of the fastest-growing metro areas in the U.S. for good reason.
 No state income tax, over 240 sunny days a year, world-class beaches, and a diverse economy anchored by healthcare, finance, tech, and defense.
-The trade-off is summer humidity, hurricane season (June through November), and rising insurance costs — but most residents say the lifestyle more than makes up for it.
+I tell my clients the trade-off is summer humidity, hurricane season (June through November), and rising insurance costs — but most residents say the lifestyle more than makes up for it.

 What is the cost of living in Tampa Bay?